MegaNAD60/little-lemon-API/Readme.md

 To access all users as a manager only, with a GET request, visit: http://127.0.0.1:8000/api/users/

-To add users into manager group as a manager, with a POST request, visit: http://127.0.0.1:8000/api/groups/manager/users/
+To add users into manager group, which can only be done by a manager, with a POST request, visit: http://127.0.0.1:8000/api/groups/manager/users/

-To access all users with manager status done by a manager only, with  a GET request, visit: http://127.0.0.1:8000/api/groups/manager/users/
+To access all users with manager status, which can only be access by a manager, with  a GET request, visit: http://127.0.0.1:8000/api/groups/manager/users/

-To add users into delivery-crew group as a manager, with a POST request, visit: http://127.0.0.1:8000/api/groups/manager/users/
+To add users into delivery-crew group, which can only be done by a manager, with a POST request, visit: http://127.0.0.1:8000/api/groups/manager/users/

-To access all users with delivery-crew status done by a manager only, with  a GET request, visit: http://127.0.0.1:8000/api/groups/manager/users/
+To access all users with delivery-crew status, which can only be access by a manager, with  a GET request, visit: http://127.0.0.1:8000/api/groups/manager/users/